pnnl/tesp/install/Linux/Ubuntu_build.rst

 - when building the Java 10 binding for FNCS, you have to manually copy the fncs.jar and libFNCSjni.so to the correct place.
 The paths are different because of how WSL integrates the Windows and Linux file systems
 - for HELICS bindings, add JAVAPATH to *~/.profile* instead of *~/.bashrc*

+TESP and its component simulators do not perform as well under WSL1 as they do inside a VM.
+Performance testing has not been done with WSL2.

 Preparation - Build Tools and Java
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~